-This clause is based on Art.
-1.01 EFPIA HCP Code and section 64 (1) Medicines Act, cf. section 7 Medicines Act and the guidance to section 3.3 Advertising Order which states that a medicine can only be marketed in Denmark when approved by a marketing authorisation.
-There are some further requirements for pharmacy-only medicinal products, as set forth in section 77 Medicines Act, cf. section 3.3 in the guidance to the Advertising Order, including the fact that the price of the product must have been notified to the Health and Medicines Authority (formerly Danish Medicines Agency) at least 14 days in advance of the price becoming effective.
+This clause is based on section 1.01 EFPIA HCP Code and section 64 (1) Medicines Act, cf. Article 7 Medicines Act and the guidance to section 3.3 Advertising Order which states that a medicine can only be marketed in Denmark when approved by a marketing authorisation.

+• There are some further requirements for pharmacy-only medicinal products, as set forth in Article 77 Medicines Act, cf. section 3.3 in the guidance to the Advertising Order, including the fact that the price of the product must have been notified to the Health and Medicines Authority (formerly Danish Medicines Agency) at least 14 days in advance of the price becoming effective.
+Promotion may however take place immediately after the price has been notified.
 If the price has not been published on medicinpriser.dk (tariff), the notified price must be documented to ENLI when reporting promotional matters, by way of a copy of the price notification and confirmation from the Danish Health and Medicines Authority.
+For radioactive medicinal products, the company shall document that the price has been informed to the Health and Medicines Authority at least 14 days in advance of the price becoming effective.

 It can be difficult to assess whether mentioning a specific medicine before the date of its marketing authorisation (pre-launch) constitutes promotion.
-ENLI has therefore decided that the Committee will regard any mention of scientific studies and data relating to an impending medicine to healthcare professionals as falling outside the scope of the Promotion code up to the date of publication of the results from the Phase 3 study (i.e. publication date, understood as the date of publication (e-publication with DOI number or print) in a recognised peer-reviewed journal, cf. section 7 Promotion code).
-After the publication date of the results from the Phase 3 study, ENLI will assess whether the company's mention of a medicine that has been documented as having an effect may be promotion since the company will be assumed to be specifically working to obtain a marketing authorisation as from that date.
-This means that the company needs to assess whether mention of the medicine after publication date is being made in a scientific forum (for example at an independent international congress), which the Committee finds should not be restricted by the Promotion code, cf. also the principle in the EFPIA HCP code on access to "nonpromotional medical, scientific or factual information".
-If mention is regarded as advertising, it must be done in accordance with the rules of the Advertising Order, including this clause.
+ENLI has therefore decided that:

+The Committee will regard any mention of scientific studies and data relating to an impending medicine to healthcare professionals as falling outside the scope of the Promotion Code up to the date of publication of the results from the Phase 3 study (i.e. publication date, understood as the date of publication (e-publication with DOI number or print) in a recognised peer-reviewed journal, cf. Article 7 Promotion Code).
+Any mention which relates directly to the medicinal product will not be regarded as mention of scientific studies and data and may be subject to the requirements of the Promotion Code.

+• After the publication date of the results from the Phase 3 study, ENLI will assess whether the company's mention of a medicine that has been documented as having an effect may be promotion since the company will be assumed to be specifically working to obtain a marketing authorisation as from that date.
+This means that the company needs to assess whether mention of the medicine after publication date is being made on a scientific basis and in a scientific forum (for example at an independent international congress), which the Committee finds should not be restricted by the Promotion Code, cf. also the principle in the EFPIA HCP code on access to "non-promotional medical, scientific or factual information".
+If mention relates directly to the medicinal product and is regarded as advertising, it must be done in accordance with the rules of the Advertising Order, including this clause.
 Medicinal products that are not approved for the Danish market may therefore not be mentioned or in some other way used in promotion of medicines to Danish healthcare professionals.